MaxRousset/docker-greatwall/README.md

 Fork from https://github.com/obi12341/docker-unbound

+The list of hosts blocked is set from a hosts file

-Default hosts file from https://github.com/StevenBlack/hosts
+Default hosts file from https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/gambling-porn-social/hosts

 If you dont want blocking properties just use :